 Dr. Chris Engelmann

-Dr. Chris Engelmann received his doctorate in Clinical Psychology from Fuller Graduate School of Psychology, which is a part of Fuller Theological Seminary in Pasadena, California.
+Dr. Chris Engelmann received his PhD in Clinical Psychology from Fuller Graduate School of Psychology, in Pasadena, California.
 He completed his predoctoral internship at the University of Puget Sound.
 His doctoral dissertation study explored the impact of religious support’s effect on mental health for both Protestant and Catholic college students.

 During Dr. Engelmann’s free time, he enjoys watching sports, specifically tennis, baseball, and the Golden State Warriors.
 He also thoroughly enjoys playing videogames, Dungeons and Dragons, and playing sports.
-He is married, has a baby girl, and a rescue dog.
+He is married, has a baby girl, and two cats.
 Together they enjoy going on walks and exploring the Tacoma area.